mjordan/islandora_bprocess_ocr/README.md

 ## Configuration

-You will need to configure the URL of your OCR REST server at admin/islandora/tools/bprocessocr.
+Configure the URL of your OCR REST server, and some additional options, at admin/islandora/tools/bprocessocr.

+##  Logging

+Errors arising from interaction with the OCR server are logged in the Drupal watchdog, as asre the start and completion of adding the OCR datastream to an object.